-The Government appointed this committee to go into the entire issue of professional education in the state keeping in view the man power requirement of the state and also the fact that students from outside Karnataka come to the state for education and some of the students of Karnataka after the completion of education may go out of Karnataka and report on policy decisions for the next ten years.
+Professional education in the state keeping in view the man power requirement of the state and also the fact that students from outside Karnataka come to the state for education and some of the students of Karnataka after the completion of education may go out of Karnataka and report on policy decisions for the next ten years.
 The whole canvas of professional education includes Medical, Engineering, Dental, Pharmacy, Ayurveda, Homeopathy, Nursing and other Paramedical courses, the last one being a cluster of number of subjects.